Explore All Topics

 • Eligible foster child

-Do I have to claim the EIC on a state return?
+Do I have to claim the EITC on a state return?

-Many states offer their own version of the credit.
-If you file a state return, the state credit would calculate on it.
-Review the instructions for the state you’re filing.
+You can’t take this federal tax credit on a state return, but many states offer their own version of the Earned Income Credit.
+If you file a state return, the state EITC will be calculated on it.
+Review the instructions for the state you’re filing in for more guidance.

-For more information on general Earned income tax credit requirements or claiming the credit, get help from H&R Block.
+Ready to file your taxes and claim the EIC?
+Don’t worry, claiming this valuable credit on your taxes is easier with the help of H&R Block!
 Whether you choose to file with a tax pro or file with H&R Block Online, you can rest assured that we’ll get you the biggest refund possible.

 Was this topic helpful?